ircv3/ircv3-specifications/extensions/setname.md

 capability is not negotiated.

 Servers advertising the capability MUST also provide a `NAMELEN` token in `RPL_ISUPPORT` with the maximum allowed length for realnames.
-They MUST NOT apply a different maximum allowed length than the one advertised in `RPL_ISUPPORT`.

 If a client sends a `SETNAME` command without having negotiated the capability, the server SHOULD handle it silently, as the historic implementations did.